 During potty training, accidents are going to take place.
 This can be quite disappointing especially when he soils your sofa or bed.
 However, you should clean after him right away.
 Ensure that you get rid of the smell as well as the stains of the dog poop.

 Remain consistent with your established schedule as well as potty training.

 Dogs associate their behavior with a positive outcome.
 Therefore, rewarding your dog when he eliminates successfully is a great way to encourage your dog.
 Note that a rescue dog pooping in the house may not know he is doing the wrong thing.

 Whenever you take him out to his potty place, stay with him until he is done.
 Praise him or offer him his favorite treat for doing a good job.

 You should never hit, or make a dog smell his poop for having accidents in the house.
 Like I said earlier, your dog has been exposed to different environments.
 Understand that he is not doing so to hack you off, rather he doesn’t know that it is wrong.

 Furthermore, punishing your dog is only going to make him fear you.
 I mean, he might not poop when you are there but he might go to the infrequently used rooms instead.
 This will lead to incomplete potty training.

 As we have discussed above, house training presents a few hitches.
 You need to make it clear for your dog that going outside means potty time.
 By reinforcing the training you are associating potty breaks with a positive outcome, and your dog will love it.

 At the same time, your dog needs to understand what you expect from him.
 It is more of giving and take on this one.
-He is going to be always excited to go outside.
 When you take your dog out to poop, do not engage in any form of play.
 Always take him back inside immediately he is done.
 This will confuse him as he may not know the difference between playtime and potty breaks.

 Watch out for suggestive body language